-- The type of material/mineral/phases you want to analyse (e.g. unknown glass, unknown mineral, known silicates, oxides, sulphides etc)
+- The type of material/mineral/phases you want to analyze (e.g. unknown glass, unknown mineral, known silicates, oxides, sulfides, etc)

 Do your Petrography, in order to understand your mineral assemblages.
-Before coming to the microprobe you have to know: i) what mineral phases you want to analyse (and why) and ii) what elements you want to analyze in each of your phase;
+Before coming to the microprobe you have to know: i) what mineral phases you want to analyze (and why) and ii) what elements you want to analyze in each of your phases;

-- Scan your sample at high resolution, so that, when enlarging the image to be able to recognize the sites of interest you want to image or analyse at the EPMA.
+- Scan your sample at high resolution, so that, when enlarging the image, you can recognize the sites of interest you want to image or analyze at the EPMA.
 Change brightness/contrast so that to allow recognition of different types of phases present in your sample.
 Print on Letter or A4 size paper your scanned image (have with you the printed images when at the EPMA);

 - Clean the surface of your samples before coming to your EPMA session.
 Use ethanol and/or ultrasound;

-- Mark the sites of interest on the printed scanned image.
-You need to know exactly what grain you want to analyze and you should be able to identify the grain under Back Scattered Electrons (BSE) image.
-It is useful (time saving) to know what mineral phase do you expect to be from your microscopic examination.
-If the grain size is too small and the printed image is not useful to recognize your sites of interest, you can also mark the sample with a circle or/and straight lines, using a thin PERMANENT marker; see example on Figure 1.
+- Mark the sites of interest on the Printed Scanned Image (not on the sample).
+You need to know exactly what grain you want to analyze and you should be able to identify the grain under the Back Scattered Electrons (BSE) image.
+It is useful (time-saving) to know what mineral phase you expect to be from your microscopic examination.
+A full scan/picture of the sample will help tremendously in navigating and identifying the locations of analytical interest.
+See the example of marking the scanned image in Figure 1.

-- Have with you photomicrographs of the sites of interests for each sample.
+- Have with you photomicrographs of the sites of interest for each sample.
 Use 40x magnification (or higher) for your micrographs.
-Do not acquire pictures in XPL mode, but in PPL mode, in transmitted and/or reflected light.
+Do not acquire pictures in XPL mode, but in PPL mode, using transmitted and/or reflected light.
 These photomicrographs will help you to identify the grains you want to analyze;

 - Bring the polished sections for carbon coating to the EPMA lab (preferably one day before your EPMA session)

-Our carbon coater (JE-420 can coat 4 thin sections or 6 I inch round block at the time).
-The time for one coating is ~ 40-50 minutes.
+Our carbon coater (JE-420 can coat 9 thin sections or 12 1-inch round blocks at the time).
+The time for one coating is ~ 30-40 minutes.
 We recommend (for Rice users, at least) to do the carbon coating one day before your EPMA session.
-However, if you have few samples only (one single episode of carbon coating) we can do the coating starting at 8.30 am in the day when your EPMA session starts.
+However, if you have a few samples only (one single episode of carbon coating) we can do the coating starting at 8.30 am on the day when your EPMA session starts.
 This is valid for external users and visitors, as well.

 Calibration (standard calibration)